melli79/mathGames/Readme.md

 ## 3P, 3H

-Define the analoga of projective and hyperbolic geometries.
+Define the analogs of projective and hyperbolic geometries.
 How can they be characterized in the finite case?

 # 2. Algebra